 In addition to standard deferral/contribution limits, eligible participants can make catch-up contributions up to $6,500.
 The following plans are covered by this maximum limit : 401(k), 403(b), and governmental 457(b).
 Plan contributions are not treated as catch-up contributions until they exceed the annual standard limit as shown in the table below.
 So for those over 50, the maximum contribution limit in 2021 would be $26,000 ($19,500 + $6,500).

 Catch-up contributions are generally made in the same manner as regular contributions, i.e. through an automatic payroll deduction or via the plan administrator.
 They must also be made before the end of the plan year which varies by plan and employer, but generally ranges from December 31st to April 15th.

 Other retirement plan catch-up contribution limits

-For those over 50, SIMPLE IRA or SIMPLE 401(k) plans may permit catch-up contributions up to $2,500 in 2011 and 2012.
+For those over 50, SIMPLE IRA or SIMPLE 401(k) plans may permit catch-up contributions up to $2,500.
 This is above the standard $11,500 contribution limit for SIMPLE IRA plans.
-You can also make catch-up contributions of up to $1,000 in 2012 (unchanged from 2011) to your Traditional or Roth IRA.
+You can also make catch-up contributions of up to $1,000 to your Traditional or Roth IRA.
 Catch-up contributions to an IRA are due by the due date of your tax return (not including extensions).

 SEP-IRAs, which have higher maximum contribution limits, do not allow additional catch-up contributions like the other tax-advantaged retirement plans discussed above.